BryanCloudDev/ProfileCardComponent/README.md

   background-repeat: no-repeat;
   background-position: top -358px left -423px, bottom -358px right -403px; }
 ```
-In here we can see the order that the backgrounds use in this case, if we use multiple they have to be seprated with a comma, then we have to make sure the order of the images we use, they will appear as in layers, the very first image will show up above the second image and the second one above the third image and so on.
+In here we can see the order that the backgrounds used in this case, if we use multiple they have to be seprated with a comma, then we have to make sure the order of the images we use, they will appear as in layers, the very first image will show up above the second image and the second one above the third image and so on.

-A really good challenge also was the fact of havnig this rounded profile picture with that white border and having it above the background image of the cover photo.
-I was able to solve it with a negative margin-top:
+A really good challenge also was the fact of having this rounded profile picture with that white border and having it above the background image of the cover photo.
+I was able to solve it with a negative margin-top:.

 ```css
 .main .container .card .box .profile-photo {